freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### Sep 2, 2022
+1. freeCodeCamp just published an in-depth CSS for Beginners course, taught by an experienced developer and software architect.
+You'll learn Selectors, Typography, Variables, CSS Flexbox, CSS Grid, and other key concepts.
+You don't have to rely on templates and copy-pasted CSS examples.
+If you put in the time, you can understand how CSS really works under the hood.
+This course is a solid starting point.
+(11 hour YouTube course): https://www.freecodecamp.org/news/learn-css-in-11-hours/

+2. Learn Python by building 20 beginner projects.
+You can code along at home, and get practice by writing these Python scripts yourself.
+Along the way, you'll code your own calculator, image resizer, dice roller, and even a Rock-Paper-Scissors game.
+(3 hour YouTube course): https://www.freecodecamp.org/news/20-beginner-python-projects/

+3. How to protect your personal digital security.
+This guide will teach you several practical Information Security tips, straight from a Threat Intelligence expert.
+(10 minute read): https://www.freecodecamp.org/news/personal-digital-security-an-intro/

+4. One way you can boost your security is by using asymmetric encryption.
+SSH is a popular protocol for securely connecting to a server.
+Linux, Git, and many other tools use SSH.
+This tutorial will show you how to create your own SSH key from your computer's command line, and explain how the technology works.
+(8 minute read): https://www.freecodecamp.org/news/ssh-keygen-how-to-generate-an-ssh-public-key-for-rsa-login/

+5. One of the most common ways developers mess up their security is by accidentally sharing their API keys on GitHub.
+You can avoid this mistake by using Git's built-in .gitignore feature.
+This tutorial will show you how you can safely put your code's API keys and other sensitive information into a .env file, and prevent Git from committing certain files or folders.
+(12 minute read): https://www.freecodecamp.org/news/gitignore-file-how-to-ignore-files-and-folders-in-git/

+Quote of the Week: *"CSS is a programming language.
+As unintuitive as it might feel to you at times, it's not just these random things that happen.
+It's built using very specific rules.
+The problem is that most people never learn those rules.
+We start learning CSS by learning the syntax, which is super simple.
+That tricks us into thinking that it's a simple language.
+Don't let the simple syntax trick you.
+Dive into it and learn how it works."* — Kevin Powell, Software Engineer, CSS Educator, and freeCodeCamp contributor

+### Aug 26, 2022
+1. freeCodeCamp just published an in-depth Front End Developer course, taught by a software engineer and freeCodeCamp alum.
+You'll learn HTML, CSS, DOM manipulation, and how to use your browser's DevTools.
+You'll also learn key JavaScript concepts, such as primitives, functions, loops, control flow logic, Regular Expressions, and more.
+This is a beginner course, and it's good review for intermediate developers as well.
+(21 hour YouTube course): https://www.freecodecamp.org/news/frontend-web-developer-bootcamp/

+2. My friend Andrew Brown is a CTO and has an encyclopedic knowledge of Cloud Engineering.
+He's passed most of the AWS and Azure cloud certification exams.
+And this week, we released his latest course, which will help you pass the Microsoft Azure Developer Associate exam (AZ-204).
+Lots of people in the freeCodeCamp community have earned these certs to level-up their DevOps and Site Reliability Engineer careers.
+(13 hour YouTube course): https://www.freecodecamp.org/news/azure-developer-certification-az-204-pass-the-exam-with-this-free-13-5-hour-course/

+3. Markdown is a powerful way to write precise HTML-like documents.
+I use it every day.
+By knowing just a little bit of syntax, you can quickly type out a document using plain text.
+Then you can paste it into websites like GitHub, Stack Overflow, and freeCodeCamp, where it will expand into a Rich Text Document with headers, hyperlinks, and images.
+You can bookmark this Markdown cheat sheet, and refer to it the next time you want to practice your Markdown skills.
+(12 minute read): https://www.freecodecamp.org/news/markdown-cheatsheet/

+4. Advice from a Full Stack Developer who just finished his first year in tech.
+Germán talks about his non-traditional path into Argentina's software industry.
+He shares tips on how to pick a tech stack to specialize in, how to know when you're ready to start applying for roles, and how to cope with the stresses of the job.
+(50 minute read): https://www.freecodecamp.org/news/my-first-year-as-a-professional-developer-tips-for-getting-into-tech/

+5. Lua is a programming language commonly used for modifying video games, such as Roblox.
+But you can also use it to build entirely new games.
+This comprehensive course will teach you Lua fundamentals, and how to use the popular LÖVE 2D GameDev framework.
+You'll even code your own playable version of the 1979 Asteroids arcade game.
+(11 hour YouTube course): https://www.freecodecamp.org/news/create-games-with-love-2d-and-lua/

+Quote of the Week: *"Some prefer backend, some prefer frontend, but I always prefer weekend."* — Dan (@khazifire), Front End Developer

 ### Aug 19, 2022
 1. Learn C Programming by reading the classic book by C's creators, Dennis Ritchie and Brian Kernighan.
 In this cover-to-cover read-along, University of Michigan professor Dr. Chuck will guide you through the book, adding his own commentary as a developer and computer scientist.
 Dr. Chuck has also prepared a number of coding exercises that you can work through to solidify your understanding of key C concepts.
 You'll learn Operators, Control Flow, Input/Output, and C data structures including Pointers.
 This is a deep dive into one of the most widely-used languages in the world, as it was first taught nearly 50 years ago.
 (10 hour YouTube course): https://www.freecodecamp.org/news/learn-c-programming-classic-book-dr-chuck/